microsoft/learntogether-devappsforteams/buildingappswithgraph/terms-and-conditions.md

 ## 5. HOW TO ENTER

 To enter, you simply have to finish the event specific [Microsoft Learn Challenge](http://aka.ms/challenge-graph) during the entry period.
-The first 10 challenge finishers will receive a gift card to select from a list designated by the event organizing team.
+The first 20 challenge finishers will receive a gift card to select from a list designated by the event organizing team.

+You must RSVP on the [event site](http://aka.ms/learntogether-graph) with the same email used to enter the [Microsoft Learn Challenge](http://aka.ms/challenge-graph) for the organizing team to distribute prizes to the winners.

 Participants may NOT engage or promote, as determined by us in our sole and absolute discretion, any content that:
 * is sexually explicit, unnecessarily violent or derogatory of any ethnic, racial, gender, religious, professional or age group;